Whole Star Anise Pods, Vietnam

 In Stock Free Shipping: Free Shipping to all USA orders.

 The Prized Vietnamese Single Origin Autumn Star Anise

 Used in Asia for centuries, star anise is most famous as an ingredient in the Chinese five-spice mix.
 Aptly referred to as Star Anise due to its appearance and flavor, this prized spice is the seed pod from the fruit of Illicium Verum, a type of evergreen shrub.
 The seed pods grow in the shape of an eight-point star and host similar flavor properties of anise.
-Star anise is not the same as anise, but because the flavor is so similar (due to the shared flavoring compound, anethole), the two are often used interchangeably in dishes.
+Whole star anise pods are not the same as anise, but because the flavor is so similar (due to the shared flavoring compound, anethole), the two are often used interchangeably in dishes.

 The spice has commonly been used for both medicinal and culinary purposes.
 It is often present in braises, soups, stews, pickling, candying, and much more.
 In European kitchens and recipes, star anise is used for a plethora of baking and flavor applications: duck, tea, honey hams—you name it, star anise plays a co-starring role.

 These wonderful little ninja stars of the spice world, are an amazing example of a tiny product that packs a punch and a kick.
-Star anise pods are often described as having a flavor and aroma profile of black licorice but are also sweet and spicy and should be used in complimentary moderation so as not to overpower a dish or recipe.
+Whole star anise pods are often described as having a flavor and aroma profile of black licorice; however, they are also sweet and spicy and should be used in complimentary moderation so as not to overpower a dish or recipe.

 Why buy star anise from Slofoodgroup?

 Each one of our Vietnamese star anise pods is handpicked and carefully sorted.
 Only whole, unbroken pods are used.
 These pods are solely picked during the second harvest of the season—the autumn harvest—because they have an inherently higher oil content.
 This makes the Autumn season more desirable for consumers and fetches a high premium for farmers and growers.

 How do you use the star anise you have purchased?